17 °F

 Must show an ability to pay, including:

-• Applicant's total income does not exceed 60% of the areas's median income, listed below.
+• Applicant’s total income does not exceed 60% of the area’s median income, listed below.
 Some exceptions may apply.
-60% Median Income Guidelines

 • Initiate and follow through the application process